deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 > </details>

-> The table presents the performance of various GPT-40 models on the Predict Tokens task from the Situational Awareness Dataset.
+> The table presents the performance of various GPT-40 models on the SAD Predict Tokens task, comparing plain, situating prompt, baseline finetuned, and self-prediction finetuned models.

 {{< table-caption >}}